alec-kingsley/jotter/README.md

 # Jotter interpreter

-DISCLAIMER: This is a work in progress.
-The below describes the planned documentation for the Jotter language.

-Jotter is for throwing down math/physics and just figuring stuff out.
+Jotter is for throwing math down and just figuring stuff out.
 Its syntax is very familiar to real math.

 Jotter is not meant to be a full programming language.
 It won't support complex string manipulation or data structures.
 Its goal is just to make life easier and solve problems quickly.